When making any type of property purchase, it is very important to buy the property below its "Intrinsic Value."

-I want to stress, buying below a properties Intrinsic Value is very different to buying below the Market Value of a property.
+I want to stress, buying below a property's Intrinsic Value is very different from buying below the Market Value of a property.

 But if you are measuring the overall success of your purchase by the amount of discount you were able to achieve for a certain property, you are only focussing on a very small piece of the bigger picture.

 “Bargains” are generally purchased in inferior locations where either demand is very low or supply is very high or they are a bargain for some other reason.

 It is almost always due to a lack of demand and overall, these properties will underperform over the longer term.

 Let me introduce this concept to you to start with.

 It is simply another way of saying buy below replacement cost or buy the property for less than what it would cost to replace it brand new.